Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-How long does it take to do anything?
-As long as it takes!
-Or, as Helen Keller said, "We can do anything we want to do if we stick to it long enough."
-This quote encourages us to persist in the face of difficulties, no matter how long it takes.
-This applies to our daily lives when we set goals, as we may hit roadblocks or experience discouragement along the way.
-However, if we stick with it, we can eventually attain our goals.
+How can hard work turn solutions into reality?
+By taking the necessary steps to make it happen.
+Or, as Ullery said, "Careful thinking and hard work will solve nearly all your problems.
+Try and see for yourself."
+This quote speaks to the power of taking action and persevering in order to achieve success.
+It is an essential reminder that often times our problems can be solved if we are willing to put in the hard work and effort.
+It's an important lesson that it is often the effort we put in that makes the difference between success and failure.

 <!-- </quote> -->